Gaggia Classic Pro Review. Still The Best in 2022?

 It has a full sized (58mm) metal (chrome plated brass) portafilter, a decent sized water tank, decent sized drip tray, everything about it has always said home barista, to me, except the steam wand.

-So the truth Gaggia have finally noticed, after numerous years that lots of people who buy the classic, mod it with a Rancilio steam wand, and decided to factory fit a pro steam wand – is wonderful news!
+So the reality Gaggia have finally noticed, after numerous years that most people who buy the classic, mod it with a Rancilio steam wand, and decided to factory fit a pro steam wand – is excellent news!

 I spoke with Raj Beadle, the owner of Caffe Shop Ltd, Gaggia distributor in the UK (he was the MD of Gaggia UK until the Phillips takeover), to see if I could get a loan unit for a week or so to work on a user review.

-At first, I couldn’t get hold of one as they’d all sold out (which is an really common occurrence now, with the Classic pro and most other decent espresso machine, thanks to the current situation).
+At first, I couldn’t get hold of one as they’d all sold out (which is a extremely common occurrence now, with the Classic pro and the majority of other decent espresso coffee machine, thanks to the recent situation).

 Now Available in Colour